bilgino/angularforddd/README.md

 A repository serves as a central shared state repository used by other independent components.
 Repositories are not just for Entities, but for all domain objects including anemic domain or view models.

-In addition to that, we will introduce the CQRS pattern to stem the heavy-lift when building complicated page flows and user interfaces.
+In addition to that, we can introduce the CQRS pattern to stem the heavy-lift when building complicated page flows and user interfaces.
 The CQRS pattern supports us to answer different use cases with the respective model structure.
 State changes in repositories will immediately replicate back to a view model provider (read side).
 This process is called "projection".
 Projections can be leveraged in several ways or layers.
 The most common approach is an event-based projection causing an eventually consistent system.
 However, we will not encounter any problems of this kind,